 By the end of the course, students should be able to perform at Level A2 of the Common European Framework.

-Pair and team work, focused listening, informal presentations, language awareness, cultural appreciation.
+Pair and teamwork, focused listening, informal presentations, language awareness, and cultural appreciation.

 Teaching and learning methods